How to switch from Avalara

 Before any technical setup begins, it’s important to formally plan how and when you’ll end your relationship with Avalara.

 Timing is critical because Avalara, like many providers, doesn’t allow users with expired contracts to access data stored on their accounts.
-Instead, you’ll need to gather all the data from the platform before your contract expires.
+Because of this restriction, you’ll need to gather all the data from the platform before your contract expires.

 Plan ahead.